darrarski/swiftui-app-icon-creator/README.md

 images.forEach { $0.save(to: exportURL) }
 ```

-You can adjust the `configs` variable to specify which types of the icon you want to export.
+You can adjust the `configs` variable to specify which types of icons you want to export.
 Check out [`IconConfig.swift`](Sources/AppIconCreator/IconConfig.swift) for possible options.

-In above example the images will be exported to `MyAppIcon` directory on current user's desktop.
+In the above example, the images will be exported to `MyAppIcon` directory on the current user's desktop.
 Feel free to adjust the `exportURL` variable to your needs.

 #### 5️⃣ Run the executable from Xcode to export your icon images